rdewolff/temple/README.md

   the modle.set() to handle data in our components?
 Seems not the case.
 - can we call model.on() in a composant create methode or that would register many times the same trigger?
 - how to pass parameter from a view to a component index.js ?
+- No distinct query in Derby/Racer ?

 ## Mail to Derby.js Google group